BristolCityCouncil/send/README.md

 The Special Educational Needs application (SEND) was created so that Special Educational Needs Co-ordinators (SENDco's) in schools have a standardised way to apply to Bristol City Council for funding, for a pupil that has additional educational needs.

+This readme has been revised to include the phase 2 development, which added several functions (calculations, document uploads) and changed the workflow.

 # Tech overview

 The webapp is a maven based project, with Spring boot and Java 11.
 Pages are generated via freemarker templates.
 The database is a noSQL Azure Cosmos Db, and all data is held in .json format.
 Authentication to the app is through AD.